 It is a modified version of the amino acid Alanine.
 It becomes a carnosine molecule once we consume it and it will neutralize the hydrogen ions, as a lactate buffer.

-The efficacy of beta-alanine dietary supplements has been proven in studies conducted by experts from important universities, not only in cell cultures or animals, but also in research carried out directly with people.
+The efficacy of beta-alanine dietary supplements has been proven by experts from important universities.
+In fact, they have not only tested cell cultures or animals, but also human beings.

 Thanks to the existence of scientific evidence on the efficacy of beta-alanine we can ensure that its results are completely reliable.